 Arboricultural Supervision and Site Monitoring

 Where a development is likely to impact on a tree (Eg – Digging in a Root Protection Area) Arboricultural supervision is needed.
 The Council will insist on a Pre-Commencement Meeting, Arboricultural supervision, and site monitoring.
-This is to be carried out through key stages of the development providing ongoing evidence of compliance to the Local Planning Authority with the BS5837 Report, and associated Methodologies.
+This is to be carried out through key stages of the development providing ongoing evidence of compliance with the Local Planning Authority with the BS5837 Report, and associated Methodologies.

 Health and Safety Tree Survey Inspections